El Rushball and the Excellence in Broadcasting Network, serving humanity.

 Hugo Chavez is a Catholic.

-He didn't mention the Jewish people by name, and in the same comments referred to the betrayal of Venezuelan liberation hero Simon Bolivar.
+He didn't mention the Jewish people by name, and in the same comments referred to the betrayal of Venezuelan liberation hero Simón Bolívar.

-But the group said that his remarks represented central arguments of anti-Semitism, accusing the Jews of killing Jesus Christ and associating them with wealth.
+But the group said that his remarks represented central arguments of anti-Semitism accusing the Jews of killing Jesus Christ and associating them with wealth.

-Our center strongly condemns his Anti-Semitic declarations, the insult to universal humanitarian values demands an immediate retraction and a public apology.
+The insult to universal humanitarian values demands an immediate retraction and a public apology.

 An official from Chavez's presidential palace said that the government had no immediate comment.

-Because I mean, Hugo Chavez is the new darling of these people, because he cares about suffering people in the wintertime.
+Because, I mean, Hugo Chavez is the new darling of these people.

 Here in America more than George W. Bush does.